-The maximum value for the 2025 DEA is 50% of the short-term incentive cash bonus earned for the same performance period, with the number of rights to be granted subject to the share price on grant date.
+The 2026 DEA is awarded based on FY25 performance and expensed over the 4-year period commencing at the start of the service period for which it was awarded.
+The maximum value for the 2026 DEA is 50% of the short-term incentive cash bonus earned for the same performance period, with the number of rights to be granted subject to the share price on grant date.
 The minimum value of performance rights yet to vest is nil, as the rights will be forfeited if the vesting conditions are not met.